redis/redis-doc/topics/benchmarks.md

 + Depending on the platform, Redis can be compiled against different memory allocators (libc malloc, jemalloc, tcmalloc), which may have different behaviors in term of raw speed, internal and external fragementation.
-If you did not compile Redis by itself, you can use the INFO command to check the mem_allocator field.
+If you did not compile Redis by yourself, you can use the INFO command to check the mem_allocator field.
 Please note most benchmarks do not run long enough to generate significant external fragementation (contrary to production Redis instances).